AlexeyPodd/Django-learning-project/README.md

 The structure is standard for the Django framework.

 ### Hosting
-I plan to upload the site to the hosting pythonanywhere.com.
+I have upload the site to the hosting pythonanywhere.com.

 You can <a href="http://alexpod.pythonanywhere.com">visit the site</a> until Friday 21 October 2022.